Yale Golf Course: Tournaments hosted

 Yale Golf Course has hosted many significant golf tournaments.
-These includes significant amateur tournaments like the U.S. Junior Amateur Golf Championship and Connecticut Amateur.
+These include significant amateur tournaments like the U.S. Junior Amateur Golf Championship and Connecticut Amateur.
 In addition, the course has hosted many significant college tournaments including the NCAA Regional Championships, Macdonald Cup, and the Yale Spring Invitational.
 The course has also hosted some significant professional tournaments.
 It hosted the Connecticut Open in 1931 and 1981.
 The course also hosted a Ben Hogan Tour event, New Haven Open, in the early 1990s.

 David Patterson, the Scottish-born Yale Bulldogs golf coach during the late 20th century, also helped establish a number of significant tournaments at Yale Golf Course during his tenure.
 These included the 1988 USGA National Junior Championship, 1991 and 1995 NCAA Regional Championships, 1995 World Special Olympics Golf Championship, and the Yale Golf Classic, a senior event.

 Like many courses, the course has a club championship.
 Reverend William T. Lee, who won the Connecticut Amateur three times, has won the club championship 11 times.

 In 2004, the course hosted the NCAA Eastern Regional tournament.
 Bill Haas, from Wake Forest University, won the tournament at two-under-par.